sergds/d1-riscv-arch-image-builder/README.md

 The second script uses `sudo` for root access.
 Like any random script from a random stranger from the internet, have a look at the code first and use at own risk!

+Things are rebuild whenever the corresponsing `output/<file>` is missing.
+For example, the kernel is rebuilt when there is no `Image` file.

 # Status
+## 07.04.2022
+- WiFi \o/
 ## 06.04.2022
 - Kernel is based on 5.18-rc1
 - WiFi driver fails to build (linking error :feelsbadman:)